-Denmark funds a series of initiatives that help developing countries and emerging economies to convert their climate objectives into specific projects.
+Denmark funds a series of initiatives that help developing countries and emerging economies translate their climate objectives into specific projects.

 Climate funding and the Paris Agreement

-In the Paris Agreement the countries confirm their promise to mobilise 100 billion USD a year for climate initiatives in developing countries from among others public and private sources.
-A new objective of funding to the developing countries shall be adopted before 2025 for the period after 2025.
-In this way, the Paris Agreement also opens for more countries to contribute to the funding.
+In the Paris Agreement Parties confirm their promise to mobilise 100 billion USD a year from public and private sources to support climate initiatives in developing countries.
+A new funding objective for developing countries shall be adopted for the period taking affect after 2025 to allow more countries to contribute to the funding scheme.

-Denmark and the EU can play a central part by assisting developing countries to convert their climate objectives into specific projects by means of climate funding and build-up of capacity.
+Denmark and the EU can play a central part by assisting developing countries translate their climate objectives into specific projects, with the assistance of climate funding and capacity-building instruments.

 Climate funding in cross-disciplinary initiatives